fbedussi/deviceChanger/README.md

 #Device changer & scacher
 A Chrome plugin that:
-- Change the URL parameter device to smartphone, tablet or desktop
+-	Changes the URL parameter device to smartphone, tablet or desktop
-- Change the URL parameter mobile to 0 or 1
+-	Changes the URL parameter mobile to 0 or 1
-- Ad a parameter with a timestamp to scache the page
+-	Add a parameter with a timestamp to scache the page